zapier/visual-builder/docs/_docs/basic.md

 When you add Basic Auth to your integration, Zapier adds a pre-built form that requests a username and password whenever users authenticate with your API.
 Zapier then makes a test call to verify the credentials, and stores them to use with every subsequent API call Zapier makes to your app on behalf of the user.

 Use Basic Auth if your API only requires a username and password, and needs no special configuration.
+If you need further customization of your login flow or need additional data from users, [API key authentication](https://zapier.github.io/visual-builder/docs/apikey) works the same as Basic auth but includes a customizable form where you can

 ## How to Add Basic Auth to a Zapier Integration